Levischwartzberg/Portfolio/README.md

 ## Portfolio Site

-This is the second draft of my developer portfolio.
-The sole difference from the first draft is that I have included a link to the first group project.
+This is the third draft of my developer portfolio.
+The sole difference from the second draft is that I have included a link to the second group project.
 There is an "about me" section that gives a brief summary of my background, a work section that provided images that link to previously written applications, and a brief contact section.

 ## Link